 If you live in one city but want to watch an Auburn football game in another city, you can use a VPN to do so!
 A VPN will allow you to set a location where the game you want to watch is streaming, and then use one of the above streaming services to watch those games.
 We fully recommend NordVPN, and you can get a free trial to their service here:

-Another great option is CBS All Access.
+Another great option is Paramount Plus.
 CBS has many college team games streaming right on their site, so be sure to check them out to see if your Auburn Tigers are on their list for that week.
 Even better you’ll get shows like Stephen Colbert Late Show and Pure Genius streaming as well!
 Sign up here for a free trial.

-Streaming Auburn Tigers Games without Cable Using DIRECTV NOW
+Streaming Auburn Tigers Games without Cable Using AT&T TV NOW

 Streaming Auburn Tigers with the Help of Their Official Website